Huegoxaga/notes/algorithm/practice.md

   - Each set of input only has one solution
   - The number from the list can't add itself
   - The order of the solution list doesn't matter
+  - Solution must use only constant extra space
 - Solution:
   - Brute force with two nested loop - `O(n^2)`
   - One-pass and two-pass with hashmap - `O(n)`